glowkeeper/Provenator/README.md

 ### Getting Started

-Install the prerequisites below and then follow the instructions to get the project up and running on the Ethereum test network [rinkeby](https://www.rinkeby.io).
+In addition to the prerequisites above, also install those below.
+Then follow the install instructions to get the project up and running on the Ethereum test network [rinkeby](https://www.rinkeby.io).

 ### Prerequisites